resilient-swarms/thymio/README.md

 	cd ~/thymio

-create a build_thymio directory there:
+create a build_thymio directory there.
+If you already have a build_thymio directory after following the master branch instructions it is recommended to delete that build_thymio directory first:

 	mkdir build_thymio
 	cd build_thymio